Marti Belle

 Martibel Payano (born August 7, 1988) is an American professional wrestler, best known working under the ring name Marti Belle.
-She is best known for her time with the National Wrestling Alliance (NWA), where she was a former NWA World Women's Tag Team Champion.
+She is best known for her time with the National Wrestling Alliance (NWA), where she is a two-time NWA World Women's Tag Team Champion.
 She also competes on the American independent circuit under the ring name for promotions including Evolve, Shimmer Women Athletes, Shine Wrestling and Women Superstars Uncensored (WSU), for which she is a former WSU Spirit Champion and a two–time WSU Tag Team Champion.

 Professional wrestling career

 Early career (2008–2009)

 On June 12, 2008, Belle debuted for World of Unpredictable Wrestling as Tristan Spade's valet.
 She made her wrestling debut on November 7, 2009, for World of Unpredictable Wrestling, where she faced Tina San Antonio and Sweet Pea in a match that ended in a triple count-out.